Faith Formation: Children, Youth, and Families

 All children attending faith formation, must be registered in the program.

 Additional copies of the calendar can be found here: 2018/2019 Children's Faith Formation Calendar.

 We recognize and affirm that parents are the first and most important teachers of their children in the Catholic faith.
 We believe that religious faith formation occurs within the family and a worshiping community.
 The religious education classes are here to reinforce those teachings and to build-up and support the family faith journey.
 Our program uses the Diocese of Superior guidelines for religious education as the basis for learning our Catholic Faith.
 In conjunction with these guidelines, we also use the Be My Disciples textbook and online resources.

 Classes for children in grades 1 through 8 are during the school year (From September through April) on most Wednesdays from 3:45 - 5:00 p.m.
 To register your student(s) for the 2017-18 school year please download, complete, and sign the Registration Form, the Youth Image and Likeness Release Form, the Safe-Environment form, and return with applicable registration fees to the Coordinator of Children's Faith Formation at the parish.

 Catechesis of the Good Shepherd

-Children ages 3 through 6 are invited to participate in the Catechesis of the Good Shepherd program located in our atrium (in the lower level of the church).
+Children, beginning at age 3 through Kindergarten, are invited to participate in the Catechesis of the Good Shepherd program located in our atrium (in the lower level of the church).
 The children learn about our Catholic faith through a hands-on approach using the Montessori method.
 Catechesis of the Good Shepherd meets in the atrium on most Sundays from October through April during the 10:00 a.m. mass.